Surrogate-based Bayesian calibration methods for chaotic systems: a comparison of traditional and non-traditional approaches: Introduction

+Here, we compare the performance of four emulator-based calibration methods (CES, HM, BOED, GBOED) on calibrating two chaotic dynamical systems: the Lorenz '96 multiscale system and the quasi-geostrophic (QG) system.
+We focus on systems where the forward model is moderately expensive and exhibits sensitive dependence on parameters and initial conditions, a combination that makes calibration challenging.
+We specifically study how different design and calibration choices interact in the regions of parameter space that matter most for inference.

+The design challenge in Bayesian calibration refers to selecting the limited set of model runs needed to train the emulator while maximizing its accuracy for calibration tasks.
+Traditional sampling strategies, such as Monte Carlo sampling and space-filling designs like Quasi Monte Carlo \cite{owen2003quasi} and Latin hypercube sampling \cite{mckay+bc79} improve efficiency compared to dense grids but are not specifically tailored to the downstream goal of calibration.
 Methods such as History Matching (HM) \cite{williamson2013history} and Calibrate, Emulate, Sample (CES) \cite{cleary2021calibrate} aim to address this gap by focusing sampling on regions of the parameter space relevant to calibration.
 HM iteratively refines the parameter space by eliminating implausible regions, dramatically reducing computational costs \cite{williamson2013history}.
-It does not provide UQ on its own, although it can be combined with MCMC sampling to produce a posterior distribution over calibration parameters, which is the approach we take.
-CES incorporates information from the calibration problem into its sampling strategies.
-CES is unique in that it combines Kalman filtering, GP emulation, and MCMC sampling to iteratively refine the posterior, providing systematic UQ at each stage \cite{cleary2021calibrate}.
+HM does not provide UQ on its own, although it can be combined with MCMC sampling to produce a posterior distribution over calibration parameters, which is the approach we take.
+CES is unique in that it combines a Kalman filtering/sampling step, GP emulation, and MCMC sampling to iteratively refine the posterior, providing systematic UQ at each stage \cite{cleary2021calibrate}.

 Leveraging the formalism of Bayesian theory, BOED and GBOED extend these ideas by framing the design of model evaluations as an optimization problem.
 Within its standard formulation, BOED selects simulation designs that maximize the expected information gained about the emulator, leveraging the probabilistic nature of GPs to guide decisions.
 GBOED refines this approach further by focusing on regions of the parameter space that directly reduce uncertainty in the posterior distribution, making it particularly well-suited for calibration tasks.
 In essence, GBOED works by resolving intermediate calibration problems, leveraging the surrogate and its associated uncertainty.
-While BOED has been shown to achieve reliable calibration results for climate models with fewer model evaluations \cite{dunbar2022ensemble}, the use of GBOED for calibration-specific tasks has not been explored in the literature.
+While BOED has been shown to achieve reliable calibration results for expensive models with fewer model evaluations \cite{dunbar2022ensemble}, the use of GBOED for calibration-specific tasks has not been explored in the literature.